Remote Internet Experiments

 („Cecilka“)

-The voltamper characteristics of the red, yellow, green, blue and white LEDs can be compared in the task.
+The voltamper characteristics of the red, yellow, green, blue, and white LEDs can be compared in this experiment.
 The value of the Planck constant can also be determined.

 Oscillations on the spring